 - Situations without real wrongdoing

-Propitiation Compared to Similar Terms
+Comparison Table: Propitiation vs Similar Terms

-| Term | Meaning | Key Difference |
+| Term | Meaning | Usage Context | Tone | Complexity | Confusion Risk |

-| Atonement | Making amends for sin | Broader spiritual scope |
+| Atonement | Making up for wrongdoing or sin | Religion, ethics | Formal | Medium | Low |

 Key Insight: